The Population Sampled

 Selection of Addresses

-Within each selected pair of OAs, 26 or 27 standard and 12 replacement addresses were selected, apart from London where 29 standard addresses were selected.
-There were further variations in the numbers of addresses issued as follows:
+Within each selected pair of OAs, 32 or 33 addresses are selected, apart from London where 35 addresses are selected.

-A minimum of five calls was prescribed for each potentially productive address, before attempts to interview could be abandoned.
-There was no restriction on the total number of calls.
-Interviewers were encouraged to make as many calls as possible, varying them by time of day.
+A minimum of three calls is prescribed for each potentially productive address, of which at least one at the weekend and one on a weekday evening, before attempts to interview can be abandoned.
+Interviewers are encouraged to make as many calls as possible, varying them by time of day.

 Selection of Individuals

-The selection of individuals was done by undertaking the following steps:
+The selection of individuals is done within the ECS using the following steps:

-- All selected addresses within each selected OA were listed and the letters P, Q, R and S were consecutively allocated to them (these letters were not allocated to replacement addresses).
+a) All selected addresses within each selected OA are allocated the letters P, Q, R and S consecutively.

-- For all issued addresses the Contact Questionnaire specified the one or two persons to be interviewed, as follows:
+b) For all issued addresses the ECS specifies the one or two persons to be interviewed, as follows:

-- There were separate sheets listing replacement addresses.Interviewers were instructed to list all persons aged 15+ in a selected household, in descending order of age and to select for interview the person(s) who accorded with the specification given (that is according to the total number of adults at the address and the letter allocated to that address).At multi-household addresses, tenements (in Scotland) and residential institutions, there were special selection procedures, details of which are available on application to Ipsos MORI.
+The ECS instructs interviewers to list all persons aged 15+ in a selected household, in descending order of age, and then confirms the person(s) selected for interview, depending on the total number of adults at the address and the letter allocated to that address.